swoicik/book-cyod/about.md

 If you want to contribute or support this project, please visit the [contribute page](/cyod/contribute) for ways to help.

 ## The Book
+The main focus of the book is how to implement a successful and sustainable 1:1 program in a K12 environments.
+I advocate for the CYOD (Choose Your Own Device) model, but the ideas can be applied to any model you choose.

+I have seen or been part of too many well intentioned and well funded technology programs that fall flat.
+Programs fail for any combination of reasons; planning, implementation, culture, understanding, communication, etc.

+I want to share what I have learned over the years and hopefully show that a 1:1 program is a lot more than just the device.
+The device(s) you choose matters a lot less than you think.

+Given that the technology changes constantly, my focus will be on the systems you need in place to make the program work and less about specific technology.
+Iwant the content of the book to apply to any technology program you would run in education, not just a blip in time when (insert your favorite tech) is the current trend.

 ## Why A Book?